raspberrypilearning/mapping-data/en/step_2.md

 --- collapse ---
 ---
-title: I am getting a message that region_list is 'not defined'
+title: I get a message that region_list is 'not defined'
 ---

 If you see a message about `region_list` being 'not defined', check that: